How to Integrate Fastio API with Java Spring Boot

 Production Considerations and Edge Cases

 Spring WebFlux provides native retry operators.
 You can append .retryWhen(Retry.backoff(multiple, Duration.ofSeconds(multiple))) to your Mono chains.
 This configuration attempts the request up to three times with exponential backoff if a transient error occurs.
-Proper retry hygiene prevents single dropped packets from failing an entire multi-step document workflow.
+HTTP 429 with error code 1671 means you hit the rate limit.
+Back off until the x-ve-limit-expires header, then retry.
+Proper retry hygiene prevents a single dropped packet from failing a multi-step document transfer.

 Frequently Asked Questions